 Viginia Satir, the pioneer of family therapy created systems for understanding and helping families and communities cope with challenges.
 Sandy Novak, LPC, has created a fun, helpful video that explains Satir's change model, called From Coping to Congruence During COVID-19.

 Good news for California seniors!
-Gov. Gavin Newsom on Friday announced a partnership with FEMA on a meal delivery program for senior citizens across California during the coronavirus crisis.
+Gov. Gavin Newsom announced a partnership with FEMA on a meal delivery program for senior citizens across California during the coronavirus crisis.

 Ideas for Family Time During Shelter at Home